-$\ensuremath{\text{NOTE}}$ - Domestic violence and stalking - STATS were mandated after 2012 from campus phones.
+NOTE - Domestic violence and stalking - STATS were mandated after 2012

-FOR EMERGENCIES ONLY

-Call ext.
-3-7333 or 9-911

-Note: to secure an outside line, necessary for dialing 911, you must first dial 9 on a campus phone.

-DIAL 911 FROM OTHER PHONES

-(Pay phones DO NOT charge for 911 calls)
+FOR EMERGENCIES ONLY DISTRICT- MISCELLA Call ext.
+3-7333 or 9-911 from campus phones.
+Crime Note: to secure an outside line, necessary for dialing 911, you must first dial 9 on a campus phone.
+Weapons Drugs DIAL 911 FROM OTHER PHONES (Pay phones DO NOT charge for 911 calls) Liquor Laws